vuatech/packaginginfo/README.txt

 Package OpenMandriva LX

-Not Reported as of 3/28:
+ New Not Reported as of 3/31:
-dart
 dart-sass

-gallery_dl
+Updated old packages
 faugus-launcher   Close 4/2
-input-remapper    Close issue 4/2

 ABF Builds with issues: